Avril Lavigne discography

-In February 2022, Lavigne released her seventh studio album Love Sux, the album debuted at number nine on the US Billboard 200 chart, In other countries it debuted at number three in Australia, Austria, Canada, and in the UK.
+In February 2022, Lavigne released her seventh studio album Love Sux.
+The album debuted at number nine on the US Billboard 200 chart, while it debuted at number three in Australia, Austria, Canada, and in the UK.
 Overall, Love Sux debuted on the top ten in eleven countries.
 The album's lead single "Bite Me", was released in November 2021, it had moderate success debuting at number 63 in Canada, and 61 in the UK, and number 20 on the US Billboard Bubbling Under Hot 100 Singles chart, the song was certified Gold in Brazil and Canada.
 The album's second single "Love It When You Hate Me" featuring American singer Blackbear was released in January 2022, it debuted at number 76 in Canada, and it charted moderately on the US component charts, and made an impact on US radios.
 The third single, "Bois Lie" featuring American singer Machine Gun Kelly was released in September 2022, And It debuted at number 85 in Canada, the song charted moderately on the component charts in the US.

 Lavigne has written songs for several film soundtracks, including those of American Wedding and Sweet Home Alabama.
 Two songs that she originally wrote for films were included on subsequent studio albums.
 "Keep Holding On", written for Eragon, appeared on The Best Damn Thing, and "Alice", written for Alice in Wonderland, appeared on Goodbye Lullaby.
 She also has 15 VEVO-certified videos, including "Girlfriend", "Smile", "Complicated", and "Hot".